-The Incas begin with a mythical legend, in line with many chroniclers they believed, the first two Incas that ever exist came out from the Titicaca Lake, using ship, sent by his father and creator, the Sun (Inti).
+The Inca period began with a mythical legend.
+In line with many chroniclers, they believed that the first two Incas that ever existed came out from the Titicaca Lake, using a ship sent by his father and creator, the Sun (Inti).

 At some stage in colonial instances, the creation of the viceroyalty become the start of the Spanish government till 1777, a year that turned into the creation of the viceroyalty of Rio de la Plata, becoming part of this new state.